kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 3. Report partial failure without making the whole LWS terminal.
 4. Define how users inspect and recover a retained group.
 5. Preserve existing behavior when `maxGroupRestarts` is unset.
+6. Apply the same budget semantics to both group-recreating restart policies.

 ### Non-Goals